Cycling in Wales

-It's not just the famous national parks - such as Snowdonia, Pembrokeshire Coast, and the Brecon Beacons which justify a bike tour - but the bits in between like the Wye Valley, the Gower and Lleyn Peninsulas, the South Shropshire Hills, the Cheshire Plain, the Forest of Dean and much more.
+It's not just the famous national parks - such as Snowdonia, Pembrokeshire Coast, and the Brecon Beacons which justify a cycling holiday - but the bits in between like the Wye Valley, the Gower and Lleyn Peninsulas, the South Shropshire Hills, the Cheshire Plain, the Forest of Dean and much more.

 Stick a pin in a map of Wales and the Welsh Borders and it can't help but land near a river valley, mountains, coast, moorland, or all four.
 Look more closely at the map and you can see how the Welsh border was constantly changing as the Norman French pushed into Wales, and were beaten back by angry Welsh.
 A dead giveaway are the Welsh place names appearing in England, and English names appearing in the middle of Wales.

 Wales and the Welsh Borders is not just a beautiful region, it is full of history - romantic ruins, standing stones, moss-strewn churches, pagan wells, sulphur springs and Victorian spas to name but a few.
 Even if you aren't interested in history, they provide cyclists with a good excuse to stop and relax.